mohndng/sptfy/README.md

 8. You can do your own here!!

 ## Legal Notice
-This is illegal if you use this without the consent of the owners (in this case, the Spotify team).
-I am not accountable for anything you get into, this was just a speedrun to demonstrate how account creators work.
-This is 100% educational, please do not misuse this tool.
+Running the scripts without the consent of the Spotify team is illegal.
+I am not accountable for anything you get into.
+This just demonstrates how account creators work under the hood.
+This was purely educational.
+Do not misuse this tool.

--The Rightful Owner
+- The Rightful Owner